CivicActions/guidebook/docs/070-project-management/growth-mindset.md

 ## What is Mindset?

-Definition: underlying beliefs people have about learning and intelligence
+Definition: underlying beliefs people have about learning and intelligence.

 ## What is Growth Mindset?

 Definition from Carol Dweck: When students believe they can get smarter, they understand that effort makes them stronger.
-Therefore they put in extra time and effort, and that leads to higher achievement
+Therefore they put in extra time and effort, and that leads to higher achievement.

 ## Why?